 'As a result of my interaction and personal experience of urban spaces I aim to create ‘other worldly’ environments to which the viewer can escape.
 Through the lineage of suggestive elements, I invite the viewer to immerse themselves within the framing of a narrative structure, to be involved and enticed by the visual imagery.
 Using books allows me to negotiate, understand and document London more clearly and translate it into drawing.'

 Lottie Jackson-Eeles (b.1988 Surrey, UK) studied both her Foundation and Fine Art degree at the University of Creative Arts, Farnham (2006-2010).
-To date, she has shown works in group exhibitions at the Blythe gallery, 242 gallery and the Bargehouse in London, Artspace in Portsmouth and the Sacred Space gallery as part of Notting Hill Mayfest.
+To date, she has shown works in group exhibitions at the Blythe gallery, the Bargehouse and Leyden Gallery in London, as well as Artspace in Portsmouth.
 More recently though her work was selected for the 2011, 2013 and 2016 Jerwood Drawing Prize, which exhibits at the Jerwood space in London and tours around the UK, and was also selected for the National Open Art exhibition in 2014, which showed at Somerset House.